 There are several reasons why doing business as a sole proprietor is not right for everyone.
-First, a sole proprietorship is possible only when a business is owned by one person.
-(The only exception to the sole owner rules is for spouses.
-Spouses can share ownership of a business and still be treated as sole proprietors for tax purposes.)
+First, a sole proprietorship is possible only when a business is owned by one person (unless you live in a community property state where spouses can be sole proprietors of a jointly owned business).
 Second, the owner of a sole proprietorship is personally responsible for all business debts, whereas limited liability companies and corporations normally shield their owners' assets from such debts.
-And finally, unlike a corporation (or an LLC that elects to be taxed as a corporation), which is taxed separately from its owners (something that can result in lower taxes for some small businesses-see below), a sole proprietor and the business are considered to be the same legal entity for tax purposes.
+And finally, unlike a corporation (or an LLC that elects to be taxed as a corporation), which is taxed separately from its owners (something that can result in lower taxes for some small businesses-see below), a sole proprietor and his or her business are considered to be the same legal entity for tax purposes.
 This means you'll report all of the business's income, expenses, and deductions on your individual tax return.